The Six Elements of Sustainability Infrastructure

-- Does the portfolio company avoid overdisclosing?
+- Does the portfolio company avoid over-disclosing?
 (External disclosures should be limited to material topics unless otherwise required by law or regulation.)

 - How have ESG data security and privacy been established?
 What controls exist to ensure privacy and security?

 POSSIBLE OUTCOME: Data management is a core discipline, like any other good business practice.
-If data is at the center of ESG-informed investment decisions, the data is the means by which valuation is validated.
+If data is at the centre of ESG-informed investment decisions, the data is the means by which valuation is validated.

 Performance and Reporting

 Progress toward sustainability may be characterised by leaps and stalls in the beginning.
 It can help to establish longer-range targets in three-, five- or 10-year increments and report attainments against those such as “By 2030, we will achieve greenhouse gas emissions reductions of 25 per cent.”

 - Which sustainability framework(s) will the portfolio company follow to establish progress toward and track sustainability goals?
 The principles of the Task Force on Climate Related Disclosures and the Sustainability Accounting Standards Board’s voluntary, sector-specific standards are widely accepted by public companies around the world and followed by many nonpublic companies.